milanofthe/pathsim/docs/source/examples/harmonic_oscillator.rst

     Sim.run(duration=25)

-Due to the object oriented and decentralized nature of `PathSim`, the `Scope` block holds the recorded time series data from the simulation internally.
+Due to the object oriented and decentralized nature of `PathSim`, the :class:`.Scope` block holds the recorded time series data from the simulation internally.
 It can be plotted directly in an external matplotlib window using the `plot` method

 .. code-block:: python